LGBTQ rights in Libya

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people are generally discriminated against in Libya.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Libya face legal and social challenges not experienced by non-LGBTQ residents.
 Homosexual activity is criminalised for both men and women within Libya, and homophobic attitudes are prevalent throughout the country.
 Since the fall of the Gaddafi regime in 2011, the discriminatory laws regarding homosexuality in Libya remain unchanged.

 Legality of same-sex sexual activity

-Criminal laws

 The country's criminal code prohibits all sexual activity outside of a lawful marriage.
 Under Article 407(4) of the Penal Code (1953), private homosexual acts between consenting adults are illegal.